This post was originally published on October 20, 2020.

 5. Tone with Silver Shampoo

 Light hair (including gray hair) is more prone to brassiness.
 To neutralize those yellow tones, you can use a purple or silver toning shampoo.
 If you already have light-colored hair, a silver shampoo can help to blend your grays with your blonde hair.
 Just be careful not to use silver shampoo too often, or you could wind up with lavender hair instead of gray hair!

 6. Get Support

 Growing out gray hair is a major change.
 Not only does the process require a serious commitment (at least one year if your hair is longer than chin length), but embracing your natural gray roots is also a big identity shift for most women.

 Luckily, there is a growing gray hair community!
 Check out gray hair hashtags on your favorite social network.
-Many women are going through the same experience!
-Engaging with other women who are growing out their grays can help you to feel less isolated during the awkward transitional phase.
+Many people are going through the same experience.
+Engaging with others who are growing out their grays can help you to feel less isolated during the awkward transitional phase.